 “I Need Someone to Manage My SEO”

-You know me, I always love to whine about startup founders, and today is no exception.
-It all starts with what you, the product owner (in other words, the founder) want and ask for.
-If you don’t know what you are after, don’t be surprised later on when you receive the wrong outcome.
+You know me, I tend to whine about startup founders from time to time (though I also adore them), and today is no exception.
+It all starts with what you, the product owner, ask for.
+If you don’t know what you are after, don’t be surprised later on when you receive the wrong service.

 SEO agencies do what they need to do.
 They sell their services.
-To anyone who would pay.
+And when it makes sense it’s super valuable.
+But, many of them will sell their services to anyone who would pay.
 That’s their way to survive and you can’t blame them for that.
-While their approach may be relevant for the next mass B2C product, it’s not an optimal choice, to say the least, for a young B2B startup.
+While their approach may be relevant for mass B2C product, or even SaaS products that are relevant to wide audiences, it’s not an optimal choice, to say the least, for a young B2B startup in a niche market.

-Instead of asking for SEO services, you should ask for proper marketing.
-It incorporates SEO, anyway .
+Instead of asking for SEO services, you should first learn how many relevant online searches that fit your offering occur.
+You better first ask for proper marketing.
+It incorporates SEO, anyway.
 You must be looking beyond SEO right?
 You probably want to generate quality leads, gain traction in your market, nurture prospects until they are ready for outbound sales activities, be mentioned in relevant discussions… and the list goes on and on and is way beyond the scope of SEO.